stomponsteve/JWSuggestions/README.md

 <p>With this new recode comes a chance for you all to help out.
 I'm aware you all have opinions on <b>everything</b> so I'm hoping some good will come out of this.
 On this Repository you can leave suggestions for things I should tweak as I recode the systems.
 I'll do my best to respond to and explain every one of them as best I can and if it's a really awesome idea, then I'll implement it!</p>

 <p>To get started head to the issues tab over there (the exclamation mark) ---><br>
-https://github.com/drewhoener/JWSuggestions/issues if you can't see it for whatever reason.
+<a href = "https://github.com/drewhoener/JWSuggestions/issues">https://github.com/drewhoener/JWSuggestions/issues</a> if you can't see it for whatever reason.
 You'll need to create an account to leave comments and suggestions so, if you're not ok with that, then this is not for you.
 To create a suggestion, hit the green [New Issue] button.</p>